 How to Replace the Safety Sensor for a Garage Door Opener

 The safety sensor prevents the garage door from closing on an object.
 The sensor has one photoelectric eye that sends an infrared beam and another that receives it.
 If an object breaks the beam, the closing door reverses direction.
 When a safety sensor fails, the remote won't work and the lights on the motor unit blink when you press the remote.
 To test the sensor, connect the photo eyes directly to the motor unit with short wires.
 Hold the eyes close together, facing each other.
-If the sensor is defective, follow these steps to replace it using a manufacturer-approved replacement part.
+If it's defective, follow these steps on how to fix your garage door sensor using a manufacturer-approved replacement part.

 Less than 15 min.